 He was the most positive, optimistic person I met at the conference and I have followed him and his work and his message ever since.

-Meeting him has helped me become (a little) more patient and (a little) less annoyed at the daily inconveniences life throws at us every day because doing anything—AN-Y-THING—is laborious for W. Mitchell including putting on his shoes, using the restroom, putting his key into the door at his hotel room, even holding a glass of Scotch.
+Meeting him has helped me become (a little) more patient and self-disciplined as well as (a little) less annoyed at the daily inconveniences life throws at us every day because doing anything—AN-Y-THING—is laborious for W. Mitchell including putting on his shoes, using the restroom, putting his key into the door at his hotel room, even holding a glass of Scotch.

 So if W. Mitchell can be happy and prosperous, why can't you and I?